DayMoniakk/Tutel-On-Head-VTS-Plugin/README.md

 # Tutel On Head
 Allows you to attach your vtuber model to the head of a Live2D model in Unity.

 This is a barebone implementation and will require some work to fit into your project.
-I left method in the script to easily control the behaviour of the plugin.
+I left methods in the script to easily control the behaviour of the plugin.

 ## Demo
 (The cat is a Vtube Studio model and Hiyori is running inside Unity)